 In other words, interacting in the metaverse will feel much more real and immediate than using today’s internet.

 A Zoom meeting in 2021, for example, is a clunky and stilted affair.
 When the metaverse is in full effect, though, we’ll be able to put on VR headsets and see each other in 3D, sitting around a virtual table.
+An example of this is Meta's Horizon Worlds, a virtual reality persistent social space – though it has some teething problems – Meta's game design has issues.
 It’ll feel much more like we’re actually in the same room together, and that will make it much easier to relax and communicate more naturally.

 And it’s not just meetings.
 As VR tech becomes more advanced and useable, more and more activity will be replicated in virtual form within the metaverse.
 We might, for example visit a bank, an art gallery or a cinema, browse items in a virtual store, or meet each other for a game of tennis, all within virtual reality spaces connected by the metaverse.